Albie Hecht

 Albie Hecht is an American film and television producer and media executive.
 In 1997, Hecht was the president of film and TV entertainment for Nickelodeon before becoming president of the television channel Spike TV in 2003.
 In 2005, he founded and was CEO of the digital studio Worldwide Biggies.
 From 2013 to 2015, he also served as general manager of the TV channel, HLN, and is chief content officer of PocketWatch.
+In 2026, Amazon MGM Studios announced a partnership with Hecht to produce content using AI tools.

 Early life and career

 Albie Hecht graduated from Francis Lewis High School in Queens, New York City where he played varsity basketball and baseball and was President of the Student Organization.
 He was the only undergraduate ever awarded a Media Studies degree by Columbia University’s Columbia College.

 Hecht was Director of Artist Relations at Terry Cashman and Tommy West's Lifesong Records in the 1970s, where he oversaw the career of Crack the Sky and then became manager to pop star Dean Friedman.